carbon-design-system/carbon-web-components/README.md

 [![Edit carbon-web-components](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/github/carbon-design-system/carbon-web-components/tree/master/examples/codesandbox/basic)

 The first thing you need is **setting up a module bundler** to resolve ECMAScript `import`s.
 Above example uses [Webpack](https://webpack.js.org).
-You can use other bundlers like [Rollup](https://rollupjs.org/), too.
+You can use other bundlers like [Rollup](https://rollupjs.org/) too.

-Once you set up a module bundler, you can start importing our component modules, like:
+Once you set up a module bundler, you can start importing our component modules, for example:

 ```javascript
 import 'carbon-web-components/es/components/dropdown/dropdown.js';
 import 'carbon-web-components/es/components/dropdown/dropdown-item.js';
 ```

-Once you do that, you can use our components in the same manner as native HTML tags, like:
+Once you do that, you can use our components in the same manner as native HTML tags, for example:

 ```html
 <bx-dropdown trigger-content="Select an item">